IPSA-Lab/Benchmarking-Code-for-SCMI30-IITRPR/README.md

 This will install all the dependencies needed to run the codes.

 > [!Tip]
-> It is highly recommended that you create a new environment when trying out the codes.
+> It is highly recommended that we create a new environment when executing these codes.

-You can create a new conda enviromnent using `conda create --name <env_name> python=<version>`.
+New conda enviromnent can be created using `conda create --name <env_name> python=<version>`.

 For eg: `conda create --name scmi30test python=3.11`

 ### Creating train test split of the data

-Use the csv files present at [Link to Dataset](https://www.kaggle.com/dsv/7589186) to create the train and test splits.
+Using the csv files present at [Link to Dataset](https://www.kaggle.com/dsv/7589186) train and test splits can be created.
 The image labels used for creating the test split is present for random, similar and merged.
 Merged split is essentially combination of random and similar splits.
 All the data is individually 80:20 splitted among the classes to maintain equal representation of the classes in train and test sets.

-### Directory structure after train test split
+### Directory structure after splitting the data

 <pre>
 data_split